Device-Controller/Controller/README.txt

-Ready to deploy struckture can be found in the "Vislab" sub-directory
+Ready to deploy structure can be found in the "Vislab" sub-directory

 Launching the Vislab java program:
                                                                                                                                     All commands assume that your location is the folder where VislabController.jar is.